As I will be explaining the ending of Weathering with You (天気の子, Tenki no ko)—the 2019 anime directed by Makoto

 However, after seeing Hodaka’s single-minded determination and then seeing the teenager getting manhandled by the police, Suga tackles the officers, allowing Hodaka to make his way to the rooftop.
 Suga will face a ton of trouble for doing that.
 This is a strange about-face as there is little chance of Hodaka being able to do anything that can change what has happened, while Suga himself is throwing away his chances of gaining custody of his daughter.

 So was it the wrong decision?

 By standing by Hodaka, Suga is deciding that rather than focusing solely on trying to win custody of his daughter, he should focus instead on trying to be the kind of man deserving of winning back custody.

 At the film’s close, three years later, he is much more ‘together’.
 His business is doing well and he appears to have more access to his daughter (if not outright custody).

 Had Suga stuck with the original plan—abandoning the three kids to their respective fates—would he have been able to live with that decision?
 Would he have gotten his life back together?

 He eventually made the only choice that would have allowed him to live with himself and that would help some of the people he cared about, though it took him some time to get there.

 About Hina Amano: When Hodaka meets Hina, she is a 15-year-old pretending to be 18.
 After the death of her mother a year earlier, and with her father not in the picture at all, Hina’s main goal is to take care of her younger brother—to keep what little is remaining of their family together.
 She will do whatever it takes.
-She is fired from McDonald’s (possibly for lying about her age) and needs money to raise her brother, so when a sleazy nightclub operator tries to recruit her, she doesn’t resist very strongly.
+She is fired from McDonald’s (possibly for lying about her age) and needs money to raise her brother, so when a sleazy man tries to recruit her to become a nightclub worker, she doesn’t resist very strongly.
 Without Hodaka’s intervention, who knows what would have happened?

 Hina initially chooses to accept her fate as a weather maiden—to disappear from the world in return for the weather to return to normal.